Accessibility Tools

 Where people come together,..

-Where people come together, celebrate and enjoy life’s beautiful moments, social responsibility is also taken seriously.
-WeihnachtsZauber Gendarmenmarkt is committed to this responsibility by regularly allocating a significant share of revenues to charitable causes.
-In 2023, the Berlin district of Mitte benefited from a remarkable donation of over €100,000.
+Where people come together to celebrate and enjoy the beautiful moments of life, social responsibility also plays an important role.
+WeihnachtsZauber Gendarmenmarkt GmbH is committed to this responsibility by regularly allocating a significant portion of its revenue to charitable causes.
+In the past year, the Berlin district of Mitte benefited from a remarkable contribution of over €100,000.

 City partnership Berlin-Mitte and Addis Ababa–Lideta